mikaelho/pythonista-uiconstraints/README.md

 * You can also `/` a multiplier or `-` a constant, and have several multipliers and constants, but they will only be combined per type (i.e. `* 6 + 1 / 3 - 5` is the same as `* 2 - 4`).
 * Multiplier can be zero or the source left out of the equation, but only if the target attribute is a size attribute, e.g.
   * `target.at.height == 100`
-* Target and source attributes cannot mix:
+* Target and source attributes cannot mix...:
   * size and position attributes
   * vertical and horizontal position attributes
   * absolute and relative position attributes (e.g. `leading` and `left`)